 A native of Little Rock, Switlik graduated from Catholic High in 1990 and went on to earn his bachelor's of science in athletic training at the University of Arkansas in Fayetteville in 1995.
 He obtained his master's of science in sports psychology from Springfield College in 1997.

 Neal begins his fifth season with the UALR Athletic Training staff in 2015-16 after serving the previous three seasons at Belhaven University in Jackson, Miss.
 A four-year letterman on the UALR men's basketball team from 1997-2001, Neal's primary duties at UALR include providing coverage for the women's basketball team.
 He is certified by the NATABOC and licensed in the state of Arkansas.

 He graduated from UALR in 2003 with a bachelor's degree in health science, and went on to finish his athletic training degree at the University of West Alabama.
 While at West Alabama, Neal spent two summers (2006-07) as an intern with the Atlanta Falcons of the National Football League.

-Meyers enters his second year on the staff after joining the UALR Department of Athletics in Aug.
+Meyers enters his fourth year on the staff after joining the UALR Department of Athletics in Aug.
 2012, and will serve as the head trainer for the UALR volleyball, swimming and baseball teams.
 Prior to coming to UALR, Meyers spent two years as a graduate assistant trainer at ULM, where he worked closely with the ULM football and baseball teams, providing injury evaluation, rehabilitation and treatment with both teams.